forrestdavis/ExperimentNorming/README.md

       --models MODELS       model to run [a|b|c|d|e|all]
       --stim_file STIM_FILE
                             path to stimuli file
-      --output_file OUTPUT_FILE
+      --has_header          Specify if the excel file has a header --output_file OUTPUT_FILE
                             Ouput file name: default is normed_[stim_file_name]
       --file_type FILE_TYPE
                             File type for output: [xlsx|csv|both]

 Example run:
-        norm.py --models all --stim_file stimuli/stim.xlsx --file_type xlsx
+        norm.py --models all --stim_file stimuli/stim.xlsx --file_type xlsx --has_header

-This will look for a stimuli file called stim.xlsx and output the stimuli RNN LM measures in an excel file in results called normed_stim.xlsx.
+This will look for a stimuli file called stim.xlsx that will have a header and output the stimuli RNN LM measures in an excel file in results called normed_stim.xlsx.

 To recreate the frequency count information in vocab_info, you need the training corpora for the models.
 Unfortunately, they